docktermj/scouting/skits/RadioSkit.md

 - Pete Emanuel (COOK SHOW)
 - John Van Dreese (GANGSTER)

-Aquatic Staff, 1977, Camp Tesomas BSA, Rhinelander WI
+1977 Aquatic Staff, Tesomas Scout Camp, Rhinelander WI

 > You are driving down a lonely highway.
 > Just you, your used 1970 AMC Gremlin with the upgraded AM radio with 5 station preset buttons.